faberNovel/CodeSnippet_iOS/README.md

 ### As Xcode templates

-To facilitate their integration inside Xcode, each [code snippet](https://github.com/faberNovel/CodeSnippet_iOS/tree/master/CodeSnippet.md) is associated to Xcode templates.
+To facilitate their integration inside Xcode, each [code snippet](https://github.com/faberNovel/CodeSnippet_iOS/tree/master/CodeSnippet.md) is associated to s Xcode template.

 To install the snippet templates in your machine, install [xcresource](https://github.com/faberNovel/xcresource-cli) and run `xcresource template install`.
 Run the command again to update them.